5 Steps to Becoming a Teacher

 Step 3: Become a State Qualified Teacher

-Becoming a certified teacher should be on your mind well before you finish your degree program.
-A big factor in finding a job is if you hold the qualifications necessary that each state requires.
+Becoming a certified teacher should be on your mind before you finish your degree program.
+A big factor in finding a job is whether you hold the qualifications each state requires.
 Where you were trained can affect the ease of getting a teaching license, as many programs cater their education majors to be in line with state certification.
-Whether you’re considering a public school or private school, you’ll want to read the information Teaching has gathered to make sure you are prepared.
+Whether you’re considering a public or private school, you’ll want to read the information Teaching has gathered to ensure you are prepared.

 Step 4: Salary & Benefits Guide for Teachers

-You may already be very aware that teachers don’t earn as much as their educated counterparts in other professions, but knowing what salary and benefits package comes with teaching can be an important step in planning your future.
+You may already know that teachers don’t earn as much as their educated counterparts in other professions.
+However, knowing what salary and benefits package comes with teaching can be essential in planning your future.
 Teaching has gathered numerous resources that will help you know what to expect.

-Being a teacher is not a high paying job.
+Being a teacher is not a high-paying job.
 Don’t look to make a salary based on your education, but do look for a salary based on your experience.
 Most public schools pay based on years of service and degree.
-A fifth year teacher with a masters will make more that a first year teacher with bachelors.
-Use Teaching Salary Calculator to figure out how much you’re worth.
+A fifth-year teacher with a master's will make more than a first-year teacher with a bachelor's.
+Use the Teaching Salary Calculator to figure out how much you’re worth.

-Private schools hold discretion to pay their faculty on merit or experience.
-Ask your school if they distribute your salary over the course of the school year or over the calendar year.
-This will help you plan your finances and know what to expect come your first pay period.
+Private schools hold the discretion to pay their faculty on merit or experience.
+Ask your school if they distribute your salary over the school or calendar year.
+This will help you plan your finances and know what to expect in your first pay period.

 Step 5: Get Hired

 Preparing a resume and interviewing for a job as a teacher will be unlike any other professional interview.
-The field of teaching is so unique that the resume and interview questions you prepare for are very specific.
-Your resume will need to be catered to teaching to get you the interview you want.
+The teaching field is so unique that the resume and interview questions you prepare for are particular.
+Your resume must be catered to teaching to get you the desired interview.
 Once you get an interview for a school job, you’ll need to be prepared to answer questions that will help schools gauge your preparedness for the classroom.

-In addition, finding out where the jobs actually are, and what fields are in-demand is important to avoid frustration.
-Teaching has put together all the research you need to help you get hired.
-Teaching has put together valuable guides to help.
+In addition, finding out where the jobs actually are and what fields are in demand is important to avoid frustration.
+Teaching has put together all the research you need to help you get hired and valuable guides to help.

 Post a Comment